 Plymouth Barred Rocks are dual-purpose chickens.
 They are meant for a small farm that has a backyard coop.
 These birds lay eggs year-round.
 Not only that, but their plumpness is great for a roasted chicken.
 Barred Plymouth Rocks have a single comb and are heat and cold hardy.

 Barred Rocks can be raised anywhere.
-Since they are a cold-hardy bird, they will continue to lay eggs in the winter months.
-This breed is adaptable to confinement and free range.
+Since they are cold-hardy birds, they will continue to lay eggs in the winter months.
+This breed is adaptable to confinement and free-range.
 Even though they handle confinement well, they prefer to roam free in the yard.

 Due to their adaptability, these smart and friendly chickens would be a wonderful addition to anyone’s backyard poultry flock.

 Production: They are excellent at laying large eggs.
 They lay 200-280 brown eggs per year.
 Their egg production is steady, even during the cold winter months.
 Barred Rocks have a yellow skin color.
 Sometimes the hens become broody, but they are good mothers.

 Temperament: Baby Barred Plymouth Rock Chickens have a docile personality, which makes them nice birds to have around the backyard.
 The hen and rooster get along with others because they have a gentle disposition.
 They even get along with other pets.
 This breed has a good ability to forage.